Is Argan Oil Comedogenic?

 Combination skin is similar to normal skin, except that it has different areas of the face that are more oily and others that are drier.

-Usually, the t-zone is oily, and the areas around it are dry.
+Typically, the T-zone is oily, while the surrounding areas are dry.

 Argan Oil And Sensitive Skin

 You probably know if you have sensitive skin.
-Sensitive skin is prone to things like burning, irritation, redness, rosacea, and contact dermatitis.
+Sensitive skin is prone to conditions such as burning, irritation, redness, rosacea, and contact dermatitis.

-If you have sensitive skin, you probably have to be very careful with adding new products to your skincare routine as you regularly have unpleasant reactions.
+If you have sensitive skin, it’s essential to be cautious when introducing new products to your skincare routine, as you may experience unpleasant reactions.

-However, our advice to everyone who has sensitive skin is to be very careful with new products, especially something as potent as natural oil.
+However, our advice to everyone with sensitive skin is to be very cautious with new products, especially something as potent as natural oil.

 You might want to start by using a moisturizer that contains argan oil to see how your skin responds to that before you jump straight into using 100% pure argan oil.